SourLemonJuice/SourLemonJuice-blog/pages/about.md

 Nearly more than six months later, I started to try to use Linux as my main system, and that's when I chose Debian.\
 It was the right choice and I spent another six months or so learning computer on Debian, it's really really stable.\
-Finally, in 2023/08 I spent a whole night migrating them to Archlinux, until now.
+Finally, in 2023/08 I spent a whole night migrating them to Archlinux, until now

 ### IDE(Integrated development environment)